cloudfoundry/loggregator-release/docs/loggregator-design.md

 than using a diode it does this by notifying the system of slow consumers.

 ## Syslog Drain Binders
-The Reverse Log Proxy, and a set of additional components for syslog drain binders is managed in a seperate but releated release known as the [cf syslog drain release](https://github.com/cloudfoundry/cf-syslog-drain-release).
+A set of additional
+components for syslog drain binders is managed in a separate but related release known as the [cf syslog drain release](https://github.com/cloudfoundry/cf-syslog-drain-release).